SYNTHESIS NOTE

 Explores whether soft attention's tendency to over-weight repeated and prominent tokens explains sycophancy independent of training.
 Questions whether architectural bias precedes and enables RLHF effects.

-Note · 2026-02-22 · sourced from Reasoning by Reflection
+Synthesis note · 2026-02-22 · sourced from Reasoning by Reflection

 The standard account of LLM sycophancy focuses on RLHF: models rewarded for responses humans rate positively learn to agree with stated opinions.
 System 2 Attention reveals an upstream mechanism that precedes training: soft attention distributes probability across the entire context, with systematic over-weighting of repeated tokens and topically related content.
 Each repetition increases the probability of the same topic appearing again — a positive feedback loop baked into how transformers learn to predict text.